Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Responsive layout and animations
   - ✅ How It Works section with process steps
   - ✅ Features section with modern grid layout and animations
-  - ⏳ Example Gallery (next)
+  - ✅ Showcase page with real examples
-  - ⏳ Testimonials
+  - ✅ Testimonials section with success stories
   - ⏳ Pricing Preview
   - ⏳ FAQ Section
 - 🔄 Authentication system rework needed